epurpur/PythonDataViz/README.md

     1. Serve as Liaison to various engineering departments
     2. Teach workshops and classes (like this one)
     3. Help people with research projects
+    4. Internal Library Projects
-    4. Random other things as they come up
+    5. Random other things as they come up

 ## **Data Visualization**
 Data visualization is the act of taking information (data) and placing it into a visual context, such as a map or graph.
 Data